Exam Revision Information

 The AQA PE exam is assessed over 2 papers.
 Both papers are 1 hour and 15 minutes long and split into 3 assessment objectives:

-To revise, students should read through the list of topics and cover ALL topics using their exercise books.
-They should also follow the revision schedule, use the topic booklets, and make good use of acronyms to trigger key information (SPORTFITT).
-Finally, students should attend all revision sessions!
+To revise students should read through the list of topics and cover ALL topics using their exercise books.
+Follow the revision schedule.
+Use the topic booklets.
+Make good use of acronyms to trigger key information (SPORTFITT).
+Students should attend all revision sessions!

 PSYCHOLOGY